tonito9/lifa_ai_doc/Lifa AI Privacy Policy.md

 Lifa AI provides a research-based text generation service.
 Lifa AI is available via https://www.lifa.ai and associated internet domains.

-## Information Lifa.ai Collects
+## Information Lifa AICollects

 We only collect the queries made with our service.
 Collecting this information enables us to better understand how people use our product.
 We use this information for our internal analytics purposes and to improve the quality and relevance of our service.

-## Information Lifa.ai Does Not Collect
+## Information Lifa AI Does Not Collect

 We do not collect any personal information.